red-ornob/TJax-Notes/README.md

 # MarkX
-This is a note-taking app integrating Markdown and MathJax together, written in TypeScript and using NW.js
+This is a note-taking app integrating Markdown and MathJax together, written in JavaScript and using NW.js

 HEAVILY WIP right now.